Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 # Scope
 <!-- What scenarios are excluded from this discussion?
 Why? -->

-The primary goal is to reach feature parity with the v1 engine. v1 engine suppors pagination only for simple `SELECT` queries with optional `WHERE` or `ORDER BY` clauses.
+The primary goal is to reach feature parity with the v1 engine. v1 engine supports pagination only for simple `SELECT` queries with optional `WHERE` or `ORDER BY` clauses.

 ## Compatibility with v1 engine
 <!-- How can one tell that v2 engine pagination is compatible with v1? -->